by Nebula Haze

 Here are some suggestions for timing your pics so you don’t have to deal with the yellow light of an HPS.

-- Right After HPS Turns On – Take pictures immediately after lights come on – when cool HPS grow lights are first turned on, they look bright white for a minute or two before they take on their regular yellow cast.
+- Immediately After HPS Turns On – Take pictures immediately after lights come on – when cool HPS grow lights are first turned on, they look bright white for a minute or two before they take on their regular yellow cast.
 If you take pictures during this window of opportunity, they will look like they were taken under natural light.

 - When Moving the Plants – Generally it’s a good idea to avoid moving your plants as much as possible, but sometimes it’s necessary.
 So any time you happen to be moving the plant (for example some growers move their plants to water them, or for transplanting), take a moment to place your plant in a bright spot with a clear background, and take pics then.